Welcome to Barrhead Housing Association, 1986-2016: 30 years working in the community

-Tenant letter dated 1st April 2020 ; Frequently asked Questions ; financial advice
+Tenant monthly letters ; Frequently asked Questions ; financial advice

-We are working on our Summer Newsletter which will provide much more detail on what is happening and how we are planning to resume services.
+We have published a Summer Newsletter which provided much more detail on what is happening and how we are planning to resume services.

 We would of course encourage all our tenants and members to: